INSaFLU/insaflu_docs/docs/data_analysis.rst

 -------------------------
 Users can change the following **Trimmomatic** settings (see http://www.usadellab.org/cms/index.php?page=trimmomatic):

-Please check choose your settings before uploading new samples to your account.
+**Please choose your settings before uploading new samples to your account.**

 **HEADCROP**: <length> Cut the specified number of bases from the start of the read.
 Range: [0:100].
 If value equal to 0 this parameter is excluded. (default = 0)